PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ``style.align``            The text horizontal align (``LEFT``, ``CENTER`` and ``RIGHT``)
 ========================== ======================================================

 Phaser Editor uses JavaFX to render the scenes but Phaser uses the browser for the same purpose.
-This mean that in some cases the text object is not rendered in design-time like Phaser renders it in run-time.
+This means that in some cases the text object is not rendered in design-time like Phaser renders it at run-time.

 Note that Phaser Editor can use the fonts installed in the OS, but the majority of them are not available in all platforms, so we recommend to use safe fonts or load the font files in the CSS of your game.